ytakefuji/pypi_executable_package/README.md

 # How to update a new version of your program
 <pre>
 1. modify the program (bugcount.py) for update.
+2. prepare for README.md.
-2. version number in setup.py and setup.cfg must be modified
+3. version number in setup.py and setup.cfg must be modified.
-3. remove all files in dist folder and in build folder since pypi can only accept new version.
+4. remove all files in dist folder and in build folder respectively. since pypi can only accept new version.
-4. run the following commands to generate the necessary files in dist folder.
+5. run the following commands to generate the necessary files in dist folder.
  $ python setup.py sdist bdist_wheel
  $ python setup.py install for testing bugcount execution.
  $ bugcount pillbug.png
-5. finally upload the new package to pypi.
+6. finally upload the new package to pypi.
  $ twine upload dist/*
  pypi will show the new version of pypi URL address.
 </pre>